 The Group utilized the use of EV/EBITDA multiple in the impairment testing of its goodwill from the acquisitions of some of its subsidiaries wherein the Group obtained and selected comparable entities which closely represent each entity from which goodwill was acquired.
 The characteristics taken into account include, among others, the geographical area where the comparable resides, nature of business or operations of the comparable entities and economic environment from which the comparable entities operate.
+The fair value was determined by reference to Level 2 comparable entities with similar terms and nature at the close of business on the reporting date.

 As such, the Group has selected EV/EBITDA multiples limited to retail entities in the Philippines as the management of the Group believes that these entities reasonably represent each acquired entity after carefully taking into account the future viability of the assumptions used and ability of each entity to attain such position in the future as it relates to the overall growth in the industry and in the country.
+This valuation technique has been applied consistently in all periods presented.

-In 2021 and 2020, the Group used the EV/EBITDA multiple ranging from 8.10 to 9.40 and 10.69 to 11.20 multiples, respectively, for impairment testing of goodwill and concluded and satisfied that goodwill from the acquired entities are not impaired.
+In 2022 and 2021, the Group used the EV/EBITDA multiple ranging from 4.6x to 8.7x multiples and 6.82x multiples for pharmaceutical and nonpharmaceutical group, respectively, in 2022 (8.1x to 9.40x multiples and 9.72x multiples for pharmaceutical and nonpharmaceutical group, respectively, in 2021) for impairment testing of goodwill and concluded and satisfied that goodwill from the acquired entities are not impaired.